ia-mm-ai/CAN-ON-10/THE_META_FRAME.md

 ## 1.3 The Mission

-You are not building a ticketing system.
-You are building a civilization infrastructure:
+We are building a civilization infrastructure:
 - A new truth standard
 - A new economic rail
 - A new identity substrate